Tinnitus and hearing loss injuries can be caused by exposure to extreme noise levels and physical trauma.

 - Zankl v.
 Gaedtke (Wisconsin 2019) $200,000: A 50-year-old man was rear-ended.
 He suffered a traumatic brain injury, neck spasms, right hand numbness, and polyarthralgia.
 The man was left with tinnitus, hypothalamic dysfunction, cognitive problems, erectile dysfunction, a sleep disorder, mood swings, and headaches.
 He alleged that the at-fault driver’s negligence caused his injuries by driving while intoxicated and running a stop sign.
 He also made an underinsured motorist against Auto-Owners Insurance.
 Both defendants disputed the injury claims.
 The jury awarded $200,000.

-- Lang v Thornton (Washington 2018) $50,000: A 49-year-old nursing student is injured in t-bone accident caused by the defendant.
+- Lang v Thornton (Washington 2018) $50,000: A 49-year-old nursing student is injured in a T-bone accident caused by the defendant.
 Plaintiff claims that the accident caused damage to her ear resulting in permanent tinnitus.
-The case settled for $50,000 which was the available policy limit in the case.
+A tinnitus car accident settlement was reached for $50,000 which was the available policy limit in the case.

 - Valente v Toler (Washington, D.C 2018) $143,500: A taxi was struck.
 Its passenger suffered head, neck, and back injuries.
 The man also sustained a concussion, tinnitus, bilateral hearing loss, headaches, and memory impairments.
 He alleged that the at-fault driver’s negligence caused his injuries.
 The man claimed she failed to yield the right-of-way, ran a red light, failed to timely brake, and excessively sped.
 The at-fault driver denied running a red light.
 A jury ruled in the man’s favor.
 They awarded him $143,500.